tributech-solutions/tributech-docs/docs/provide_data/iot/mqtt.md

 sidebar_position: 2
 ---

-The DSK Edge Agent service supports integration of external data sources using the [MQTT messaging protocol](https://mqtt.org/).
+The DSK Edge Agent service supports integration of external data sources using the [**MQTT messaging protocol**](https://mqtt.org/).
-Your MQTT client needs to connect to our MQTT message broker (`eclipse-mosquitto`) and publish MQTT messages with a specific payload format on one of our [pre-defined MQTT topics](#mqtt-predefined-topics) or using the [custom/configurable MQTT topics](#mqtt-custom-topics).
+Your MQTT client needs to connect to our MQTT message broker (`eclipse-mosquitto`) and publish MQTT messages with a specific payload format on one of our [**pre-defined MQTT topics**](#mqtt-predefined-topics) or using the [**custom/configurable MQTT topics**](#mqtt-custom-topics).
 The published message will be processed from our main DSK Edge Agent service (`dsk-agent`) and enriched to achieve data authenticity and integrity support.

 Such an MQTT client could be any of your existing edge services or implemented specifically for the use case in your desired programming language and run as additional Docker sidecar container.

-We recommend the configuration of the MQTT source based on twins which can be done with our [Agent Companion](../../setup/agent_companion) and is described in the subsequent chapters.
+We recommend the configuration of the MQTT source based on twins which can be done with our [**Agent Companion**](../../setup/agent_companion) and is described in the subsequent chapters.

 ## Connect to the MQTT broker

-By default the MQTT broker is only available within the [Docker bridge network](https://docs.docker.com/network/bridge/) `edge-net` with the service name `mosquitto-server` on port `1883`.
+By default the MQTT broker is only available within the [**Docker bridge network**](https://docs.docker.com/network/bridge/) `edge-net` with the service name `mosquitto-server` on port `1883`.
-Accordingly you need to either [connect](https://docs.docker.com/network/bridge/#connect-a-container-to-a-user-defined-bridge) your custom MQTT client running as Docker container to the `edge-net`
+Accordingly you need to either [**connect**](https://docs.docker.com/network/bridge/#connect-a-container-to-a-user-defined-bridge) your custom MQTT client running as Docker container to the `edge-net`
-or [publish/expose the port](https://docs.docker.com/config/containers/container-networking/#published-ports) of the MQTT broker on the host with a configuration like the following:
+or [**publish/expose the port**](https://docs.docker.com/config/containers/container-networking/#published-ports) of the MQTT broker on the host with a configuration like the following:

 ```yaml {6-7}
 # MQTT broker/server